PXLAIRobotics/PXL_ML_Docker_v2.0_TensorFlow/README.md

 ## Prerequisites
 * A UNIX-like operating system, preferably Linux.
 (Ubuntu 20.04+ is recommended.) **or** Windows with Docker Desktop installed.
 * 24GB free space (yes, we know)
-* The `glxinfo` command.
-(It's included with the `mesa-utils` package on Ubuntu.
-So, install this on the Linux host before building this repository.
-On an Ubuntu host, execute `sudo apt install mesa-utils` to install `glxinfo`.)
 * An operational docker daemon.
 * Standard Bash knowledge.